Wolfeek/english-for-designers/01-one-word/revision.md

 ### Hook

-<mark>I feel like an idiot while doing my job.
-A lot.</mark>

-Now there’s a damn good chance I’m actually an idiot, but the self-respecting part of me wants to challenge that notion.
+<mark>When I receive reactions to the word <ins>“ADHD”</ins>, I feel as a liar, a fake, and a fool all at once.</mark>

-When I get stuck on a task or am looking for recommendations for <del>tools/resources/strategies/solutions/whatever</del> <ins>tools, resources, solutions, or whatever</ins>, I often take to Twitter to ask for help.
+<del>Whenever I mention <ins>‘ADHD’</ins> to who knows nothing about, their reactions are quite dismissive and ignorant, filled with misconceptions and stereotypes.</del> <ins>tools, resources, solutions, or whatever</ins>, I often take to Twitter to ask for help.

-Seconds after posting my quandary, my stream gets flooded with a host of advice, links, insights, and opinions.
-This “crowd-sourcing my knowledgesphere” is a wonderful thing.
-But one word in all those proffered solutions tends to stick out in my mind like a jagged, rusty nail ready to figuratively jam itself into my eye socket.

 **“Just…”**

-As in “**Just** update your ruby gems, generate a new SSH key, and run a git rebase…“

-“**Just** clone the dev branch, add those three grunt tasks, and recompile…”

 “**Just** use this <del>software/platform/toolkit/methodology</del> <ins>software, platform, toolkit, method</ins>…”